FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-fileverse.md

 ---
 title: Dev Grant Spotlight - Fileverse
-created-on: 2023-04-21T07:26:37.139000Z
+created-on: 2023-04-21T07:26:37.139Z
-updated-on: 2023-04-21T07:26:37.139000Z
+updated-on: 2023-04-21T07:26:37.139Z
-published-on: 2023-04-21T07:33:56.200000Z
+published-on: 2023-04-21T07:33:56.200Z
-description:
+category: use-cases
-  This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
+description: This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s Dev Grants program.
 image:
   src: /assets/images/rectangle-31-.png
-category: reports
 seo:
   title: "Dev Grant Spotlight: Fileverse"
-  description:
-    "Fileverse project spotlight: Discover their innovations and contributions as a Filecoin dev grant recipient."
+  description: "Fileverse project spotlight: Discover their innovations and
+    contributions as a Filecoin Foundation Dev Grant recipient."
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
 Learn more about Filecoin Foundation’s_ [_Dev Grants program_](https://fil.org/grants/)_._